telekid/pine/doc/development.md

 To run Clojure tests, run `lein test` at the command line.

 To run ClojureScript tests, run `lein test-cljs` at the command line.
-Note: You may need to run `npm install -g karma-cli`
+Note: You may need to run `lein npm install` first.

 # Releasing pine